Fylhan/qompoter/docs/Packages.md

 ========

 Packages are the back-bone of Qompoter and, actually, of any dependency manager.
 Most of your projects must have dependencies to other projects, right?
 These dependencies are "packages".
 Your projects requires these packages to work, and this is the goal of Qompoter to help you find and install easily these packages.

 But what is a package?
 Actually any project can be a package and be included in other projects.
 A package is just a normal project, but it can be ever better and easier to be used in other projects if it is provided with some useful stuffs like "qompoter.json" and "qompoter.pri" files.

 To know how to define the required packages of a project, see [Qompoter file](Qompoter-json-file.md), but for now let's discuss about how to create packages.

 Two Kinds of Packages
 ---------------------

-In Qompoter, because it targets C++/Qt, there are two kinds of packages: library and source packages.
+In Qompoter, because it targets C++/Qt, there are two kinds of packages: library (or binary) and source packages.

 ### **library** package

 Qompoter download the library, install it locally in the "vendor" dir, and create the relevant "vendor.pri" file -> that's it!
 You are ready to work!

-Ok but... it works only if the library compilation match your project's target: same compilator, same Qt version, same architecture (x86, x64, arm ...), same OS.
+Ok but... it works only if the library compilation match your project's target: same compilator, same Qt version, same architecture (x86, x64, arm ...).
 This implies that someone has compiled the library for your target and has made it available to you.

 This is useful in many cases, especially for teams using continuous integration: the continuous integration system build all the required libraries for all targets and make them available in a private local or online repository.